minlov3/minlov3/README.md

 - Methods
 Continuous Galerkin FEM, Discontinuous Galerkin FEM

-- Interweave topics
-Pressure Robust,
-Hdiv-conforming,
-the lowest regularity,
-hp-FEM and hp-adaptivity,
-A posteriori error estimation,
-High-order Galerkin time discretizations for time-dependent equations.

-- Added to my field in the future: Numerical homogenization, FEEC.
+- Added to my field in the future: Numerical homogenization, PINN.
 Look forward to learning these topics together